signalapp/Signal-Desktop/CONTRIBUTING.md

 Currently only the Android client supports multi-device pairing.

-0. Build TextSecure for Android from source, and change its `PUSH_URL` to point at `textsecure-service-staging.whispersystems.org`.
+0. Build TextSecure for Android from source, and change its `TEXTSECURE_URL` to point at `textsecure-service-staging.whispersystems.org`.
 This task is 1% search and replace, 99% [setting up your build environment](https://github.com/WhisperSystems/TextSecure/blob/master/BUILDING.md).
 1. Upon installing the extension you will be presented with a qr code.